Champion Baptist College

-Champion Christian College is a private Christian college in Hot Springs, Arkansas.
+Champion Christian College is a private Christian college in Hot Springs, Arkansas, United States.
 The college is associated with the Gospel Light Baptist Church.

 History

 Champion Christian College (formerly known as Champion Baptist College) was founded in 2005.

 Academics

-The college offers Associate, Bachelor's, and master's degrees.
+The college offers associate, bachelor's, and master's degrees.

-Student life

 Athletics

 The college's athletic program is known as the Champion Christian Tigers and fields a men's basketball team as an independent member of the Association of Christian College Athletics (ACCA).
 On December 30, 2013, the Tigers lost 116–12 to Southern University.
 To start this game, Southern went on a 44–0 run, which is an all-division NCAA record for the most points scored by one team to start a game.